RichCaloggero/webcomponents/audio/README.md

 # Webaudio Components

-This project was originally begun as a way to learn Polymer, but has since taken on a life of its own.
+This project was begun as a way to learn Polymer.

+## Elements

 The package contains two distinct types of elements:
 - connectors